mdn/content/files/en-us/web/css/grid-auto-columns/index.md

 {{EmbedInteractiveExample("pages/css/grid-auto-columns.html")}}

-If a grid item is positioned into a column that is not explicitly sized by {{cssxref("grid-template-columns")}}, implicit {{glossary("grid", "grid")}} tracks are created to hold it.
+If a grid item is positioned into a column that is not explicitly sized by {{cssxref("grid-template-columns")}}, implicit {{glossary("Grid/CSS", "grid")}} tracks are created to hold it.
 This can happen either by explicitly positioning into a column that is out of range, or by the auto-placement algorithm creating additional columns.

 ## Syntax